|Course Title||BIG DATA – Reporting and Prediction

 SOFTWARE TO BE USED

 For the course, we will primarily use Tableau public to load, process and analyze data, and produce reports and dashboards.
 For the large data portion of the course, we will use Google Big Query platform.
+Knime will be used for prediction and basic machine learning techniques.
 Other complimentary software includes MS Excel and MS Access.
-Data analytics software tools besides Tableau will be addressed in the course to provide participants a holistic view of data mining.
+Data analytics software tools besides Tableau and Knime will be discussed in the course to provide participants a holistic view of data mining.

 LABS and DATASETS

 In the labs, participants will practice the skills needed for the different stages of the data mining process.
 Namely, ETL (Extraction Transformation and Load), Analysis and Reporting.
-During the course, we will use the following datasets.
+Students are encouraged to bring their own datasets.
+However, for the lectures and labs we will use the following datasets.

 - Uber trip data: trip information including Uber service type, source, destination, distance, duration and paid fare.
 Example